suvigyagarg/Tax-Calculator/README.md

 # Tax Calculator

 This is a tax calculator web app built using HTML, JavaScript, jQuery, and Bootstrap.
 It helps users calculate their tax based on their income, deductions, and age.
+This was provided to me as a challenge Assignment by Fyle.

+## Hosted Links

+You can find the hosted links for this project at [suvigyagarg@github.com](https://suvigyagarg.github.io/Tax-Calculator/).

 ## How to Run